JonasGLund99/TimeTrace/README.md

 This will tunnel port 5000 on the server to localhost:5000.

 **Step 3 - Open browser**
-Open your browser and go to localhost:3000 where the TimeTrace frontend will be hosted.
+Open your browser and go to localhost:3000 where the TimeTrace front-end will be hosted.

 Follow the guides on the home page on how to use TimeTrace.